toucheLos/deep-learning-comp/README.md

-1. Research Question
-How do different GPU configurations and HPC settings affect the performance of various deep learning modules?
+**How do different GPU configurations and HPC settings affect the performance of various deep learning modules?**

-2. Hypothesis
-Varying the number of GPUs and other HPC settings ()

-3. Experiment Design
+**Experiment Design**

 Categories and Models:
 - CNN Models: ResNet-50, VGG16